ckb-next/ckb-next/README.md

 * Strafe: `usbhid.quirks=0x1B1C:0x1B15:0x408`
 * Strafe RGB: `usbhid.quirks=0x1B1C:0x1B20:0x408`
 * M65 RGB: `usbhid.quirks=0x1B1C:0x1B12:0x408`
+* Sabre RGB Optical: `usbhid.quirks=0x1B1C:0x1B14:0x408`
+* Sabre RGB Laser: `usbhid.quirks=0x1B1C:0x1B19:0x408`
 * Scimitar RGB: `usbhid.quirks=0x1B1C:0x1B1E:0x408`

 For instructions on adding `cmdline` parameters in Ubuntu, see https://wiki.ubuntu.com/Kernel/KernelBootParameters

-If you have multiple devices, combine them with commas.
+If you have multiple devices, combine them with commas, starting after the `=`.
 For instance, for K70 RGB + M65 RGB: `usbhid.quirks=0x1B1C:0x1B13:0x400,0x1B1C:0x1B12:0x400`

-If the keyboard still doesn't work, try replacing `0x408` with `0x4`.
-Note that this will cause the kernel driver to ignore the keyboard completely, so you need to ensure ckb-daemon is running at boot or else you'll have no keyboard input.
+If it still doesn't work, try replacing `0x408` with `0x4`.
+Note that this will cause the kernel driver to ignore the device(s) completely, so you need to ensure ckb-daemon is running at boot or else you'll have no input.
+This will not work if you are using full-disk encryption.

-If you're using **Unity** and the tray icon doesn't appear correctly, install the following package: `libappindicator-dev`.
+If you're using **Unity** and the tray icon doesn't appear correctly, run `sudo apt-get install libappindicator-dev`.
 Then reinstall ckb.

 #### OS X